ansible/ansible/docsite/rst/guide_azure.rst

 * tag key_value

-You can control host groupings and host selection by either defining environment variables or creating an azure_rm_inventory.ini file in your current working directory.
+You can control host groupings and host selection by either defining environment variables or creating an azure_rm.ini file in your current working directory.

 NOTE: An .ini file will take precedence over environment variables.

-NOTE: The name of the .ini file is the basename of the inventory script (i.e. 'azure_rm_inventory') with a '.ini' extension.
+NOTE: The name of the .ini file is the basename of the inventory script (i.e. 'azure_rm') with a '.ini' extension.
 This allows you to copy, rename and customize the inventory script and have matching .ini files all in the same directory.